The Simpsons: Bart vs. The Juggernauts

-The Simpsons: Bart vs. the Juggernauts is an action video game released in 1992 for the Game Boy.
-It was developed by Imagineering and published by Acclaim.
-The plot stars Bart from The Simpsons in a game show based on American Gladiators, in which he has to compete in challenges to earn money.
+The Simpsons: Bart vs. the Juggernauts is a 1992 action-platform game developed by Imagineering and published by Acclaim Entertainment for the Game Boy.
+It stars Bart from The Simpsons in a game show based on American Gladiators, in which he has to compete in challenges to earn money.
 Critics gave The Simpsons: Bart vs. the Juggernauts average reviews.

 Plot and gameplay

-In The Simpsons: Bart vs. the Juggernauts, the player controls cartoon character Bart Simpson from the animated television series The Simpsons.
+In The Simpsons: Bart vs. the Juggernauts, the player controls Bart Simpson from the animated television series The Simpsons.
 He is participating in a weekly game show called Juggernauts USA, based on the television program American Gladiators, in which he has to run through obstacle courses, battle huge muscle-bound "juggernauts", and do various other challenges.
 There are a total of seven challenges that change from week to week.
 To make it onto the next week's episode of Juggernauts USA and avoid being eliminated, Bart must collect a certain amount of money from the challenges.

 Each of the four levels of The Simpsons: Bart vs. the Juggernauts are made up of an episode of the game show Juggernauts USA.
 Every challenge is based on a character from The Simpsons.
 For example, there is one challenge in which Bart has to run an obstacle course in Apu's Kwik-E-Mart store.
 Another one is Dr. Marvin Monroe's "Hop, Skip and Fry", in which Bart jumps on a floor of tiles that randomly shifts from being safe to electrifying.
 The others include basketball, skateboarding, a juggernaut fighting match, and a match of shoving at Moe's Tavern.
 The characters Kent Brockman and Marvin Monroe are the game show's commentators; after the completion of a challenge they comment on Bart's performance.